projUNN: efficient method for training deep networks with unitary matrices: Projected unitary networks

 \subsection{Sampling methods}

 Commonly, gradients can have large rank but have still have many small singular values (\textit{e.g.,} see \cref{fig:cifar_low_rank}).
 Here, a matrix $\mA$ is deemed approximately low rank (see more details in \cref{sec:numerical_rank}), and one can obtain a rank $k$ approximation $\mA_k$ of $\mA$ by sampling from rows and columns of $\mA$.
-Of the many procedures that exist to perform this approximation we consider the ones below.
+We use two sampling algorithms.
 The \textbf{LSI sampling} algorithm \cite{papadimitriou2000latent} obtains a rank $k$ approximation to an $n \times n$ matrix $\mA$ in time $O(kn^2 \log n)$.
 The algorithm projects the matrix $\mA$ onto a random orthogonal subspace and then applies SVD based methods to the projected matrix to obtain the low rank approximation to that matrix.
 This algorithm features low approximation errors even for small $k$ and is used extensively in our implementation.
 The \textbf{column sampling} (linear time SVD) algorithm \cite{drineas2006fast} samples from the columns of an $n \times n$ matrix $\mA$ to obtain a rank $k$ approximation in $O(c^2n + c^3)$ time, where $c$ is a hyperparameter indicating the number of columns sampled.
 Typically, $c$ is chosen as a multiple of $k$ so the runtime is $O(k^2n + k^3)$.
 In implementing this algorithm, we calculate the right singular vectors via matrix multiplication of the left singular vectors so the total runtime is $O(kn^2 + k^2n + k^3)$.
-We note that the right singular vectors can also be efficiently estimated using constant time sampling techniques as described next.

 We note that the two procedures described above, though sufficient for our purposes, can be further optimized in their asymptotic runtime.
 For sake of completeness, we discuss two of these other sampling algorithms in \cref{sec:numerical_rank}.